Vishnu: Lakshmi

 Lakshmi, the Hindu goddess of wealth, fortune and prosperity (both material and spiritual), is the wife and active energy of Vishnu.
 She is also called Sri.
 When Vishnu incarnated on earth as the avatars Rama and Krishna, Lakshmi incarnated as his respective consorts: Sita and Radha or Rukmini.

 Various regional beliefs consider Lakshmi to be manifested as various goddesses, who are considered Vishnu's wives.
 In South India, Lakshmi is worshipped in two forms – Sridevi and Bhudevi.
-In Tirupati, Venkateshwara (identified as a form of Vishnu) is depicted with consorts, Lakshmi and Padmavathi.
+In Tirupati, Venkateshwara (identified as a form of Vishnu) is depicted with consorts, Lakshmi and Padmavati.

 Garuda

 Among Vishnu's primary mounts (vahana) is Garuda, the demigod eagle.
 Vishnu is commonly depicted as riding on his shoulders.
 Garuda is also considered as Vedas on which Vishnu travels.
 Garuda is a sacred bird in Vaishnavism.
 In the Garuda Purana, Garuda carries Vishnu to save the elephant Gajendra.